5 Surprising Things that Cause Anxiety

 Many of the activities that we do and the environments that we live in, which are part of our daily life, can cause anxiety, but we don't even think about them.
 It's better to learn how to identify them to find a solution to the problem.

 Anxiety is characterized as extreme worry and insecurity.
 Basically, it makes you suspicious of everything that surrounds you.
 You may not know this, but there are dozens of possible things that could cause anxiety.

-Furthermore, you constantly believe that bad things will happen in the future.
+You constantly believe that bad things will happen in the future.
 This is the body’s normal response in emergencies, and is related to happy moments and sad ones, too.
 Also, its main function is that of survival.

 Do you think you have this problem?

 Thankfully, there are techniques that can help you handle anxiety.
 Some people who suffer from anxiety put their keys between their index fingers, or they simply overeat.

 It’s also common to see people that need to have chocolates or sweet things when they’re very worried or need to concentrate.

 If you suffer from anxiety, you normally sit on the sofa or sleep in bed when you receive shocking news.
 This is because you don’t have time to process the information and you spend a lot of time in this state.

 If you exercise, the problem will get better.
 Another recommendation is to visit family members and friends.
 Basically, you need to get out of the sofa-bed routine.
 There’s a world to explore and many things to do in it.

 2. Living in a city can cause anxiety